hull-graveyard/hull-ship-boilerplate/ship_boot_sequence.md

-# How Ships work
-Here is a detailed breakdown of how Ships are injected in a page.

 ## Ship Boot Sequence
 When you embed the `hull.js` library in the page, `Hull.ready` will get called automatically when the library is... well... ready.
 When this happens, it gets passed an array of Deployments, looking like this: